dirkelko/ui5conWorkshop/exercises/ex4/README.md

 # Exercise 4 - Adding a filter field to the value help dialog

-In this exercise you'll enhance the application with a real value help dialog by adding this in the view.
+In the case of larger data sets the value help dialog with the list of buildings becomes much more useful if we can filter the list based on the building's properties.
+We enhance the dialog with a filter bar containing a filter field to select the country where we want to select a building from.

 ## Exercise 4.1 - Add a filter bar with filter field to the view
-The value help dialog with the list of buildings becomes much more useful if we can filter the list based on the building's properties.
-We enhance the dialog with a filter bar containing a filter field to select the country where we want to select a building from.
 The filter bar is again a pretty complex control tree which contains the filter field with value help specific wrapper controls.
-To maximize the comfort, the filter field has also a type ahead drop down list box which contains the list of available countries.
+To maximize the comfort, the filter field has also a type ahead suggestion list which contains the list of available countries.
+Add a filter bar with a filter field to the value help dialog.
+Note that this filter field has its own value help (which uses the base value help delegate) for a suggestion list using a `sap.m.Table` control to display the list of available countries.

 ***valuehelp/webapp/view/Building.view.xml***